kanangupta/sudoku/README.md

 to the previous cell.
 The value in that cell is then incremented by one.
 This is repeated until the allowed value in the last (81st) cell is discovered.

-Our algorithm refines on backtracking by first using the candidate-checking method repeatedly in every recursive call to the function.
+Our algorithm refines on backtracking by using the candidate-checking method repeatedly in every recursive call to the function.
 The candiate-checking method uses some native set theory to determine possible candidates for every empty position.
 This reduces the workload for backtracking significantly